andrew henderson menu

 Besides Turkey’s citizenship by investment, the North Macedonia business visa is the quickest path to citizenship on this list.

-The North Macedonian entrepreneur visa program is so under the radar that the government bureaucrats don’t even have a set procedure for it.
+The North Macedonian entrepreneur visa program is so under the radar that government bureaucrats don’t even have a set procedure for it.

 That often makes for the best investment opportunities — ones that haven’t already been seized upon by thousands upon thousands of investors from around the world.

 Despite its visa program being quite unknown, the country itself has been gaining traction over the last decade.
-It’s a beautiful country in the Balkan peninsula, dotted by mountains and the pristine waters of Lake Ohrid.
+It’s a beautiful country on the Balkan peninsula, dotted by mountains and the pristine waters of Lake Ohrid.

 So, what does it have in store for entrepreneurs?